bibanon/bibanon/Stories/Damaged-Goods/Chapters/dg-1.md

-(For great justice, this chapter has been restored to it's original state with replies and all using a once-lost html dump of the original thread.
+(This chapter has been restored to it's original state with replies and all using a once-lost html dump of the original thread.
 Thanks, Sarafan!)

 ## Part 1 (December 16th)  ##